processing/processing-website/docs/README.md

 - Donate (External link)

 ### Translating content lists
 When translating the content to a new language you need to edit the [`i18n/config.json`](/i18n/config.json) file and add you language information.
-Then follow the instructions for each Content list.
+Then follow the instructions for each Content list (same links as above).